jfq3/miga_singularity/installing_miga_using_singularity.md

 ssh  dev-intel18.i
 ```

-While in you home directory, create a singularitiy image of MiGa named miga using the comand:
+While in you home directory, create a singularitiy image of MiGA named MiGA using the command:

 ```text
 singularity build MiGA docker://fyuan277/miga_cli:v0.4t